nils247207/biol217a/protocol.md

 - singletons: genes present ONLY in one genome, unique for a species
 - General quality information: completion? redundancy?
 GC-content, singletons
 - "Pangenome" content defined by research question
-- AA sequence for gene cluster analysis --> no funtion known at this point
+- AA sequence for gene cluster analysis, better for inferring distance homology, then DNA sequence with synonomous mutation --> no funtion known at this point
 - completeness messured by presence of SCGs